Ailoso/KopruluAchievements/docs.md

 The Achievement libraries have many features available to use.

-The documentation has been split into categories to make it easier to browse through them.
+The documentation has been split into multiple categories to make it easier to browse through it.

 If you don't know where to start, you can begin by checking out the installation guide by clicking [Here](/KopruluAchievements/docs/setup/installation/) or at the left side of the documentation.